-- Target weight proximity: If you’ve already lost a significant amount of weight, weight loss slows down.
-The closer you get to your goal weight, the more often you experience a stall.
+- Target weight proximity: Weight loss slows down if you’ve already lost a significant amount.
+The closer you reach your goal weight, the more you experience a stall.

-- Thyroid problems: If you’ve gotten this far without finding a reason for the plateau, you may be struggling with thyroid or adrenal issues.
+- Thyroid problems: If you’ve gotten this far without finding a reason for the plateau, you may struggle with thyroid or adrenal issues.

 In any case of doubt, you should immediately consult with your doctor.